NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ### Step 1.3: Updating the .toml File

 With our extension created we can also update how our extension will be viewed in the Extensions Tab.
 This is all done inside of the .toml file that comes with the template extension.
-You can locate it inside of Visual Studio Code under the `config` folder.
+Locate it inside of Visual Studio Code under the `config` folder.
 The file is called `extension.toml`.

 ```Step 1.3.1:``` Double click `extension.toml` to open it.